-Noetix Robotics, a startup based in Beijing, has revealed Bumi, a humanoid robot that costs about $1,400 (¥9,998).
-This is a big step forward for the robotics industry.
-People are calling this price point, which is similar to that of a high-end smartphone, a breakthrough that could make a technology that was once only available to well-funded research labs and businesses accessible to everyone.
+Noetix Robotics, a Beijing-based startup, has unveiled Bumi, a humanoid robot that costs about $1,400 (¥9,998).
+The development is a big step forward for the robotics industry.
+People are calling this price point similar to that of a high-end smartphone.
+This breakthrough could make technology once available only to well-funded research labs and businesses accessible to everyone.

 | Feature | Specification |